 Michael Soncina recommends…

 Being organized is a skill that frequent travelers should try to master.
 Unfortunately, I am one of those people who need all the help he can get.
-Fortunately, while surfing the Internet I discovered a fascinating invention called “The Cocoon,” a carrying case with a series of organizational compartments centered on organizational elastics.
-I bought the medium-sized Cocoon organizer and find it perfect to organize all of my electronics, since I have my adapters, iPod, external battery and all needed cables with me at all times.
-I intend to buy a small and large Cocoon case to organize my belts and ties, as I am often away for business travel.
-I will probably use the small one to organize gum, hand sanitizer and other necessities for air travel.
-Since using the Cocoon I am more organized, lose less things and travel easier.
+Fortunately, while surfing the Internet I discovered a fascinating invention called “The Cocoon,” a carrying case with a series of organisational compartments centred on organisational elastics.
+I bought the medium-sized Cocoon organiser and find it perfect to organise all of my electronics since I have my adapters, iPod, external battery and all needed cables with me at all times.
+I intend to buy a small and large Cocoon case to organise my belts and ties, as I am often away for business travel.
+I will probably use the small one to organise gum, hand sanitizer and other necessities for air travel.
+Since using the Cocoon I am more organised, lose fewer things and travel easier.

 Photojojo Cell Phone Lenses

 Have you got a budding mobile photographer on your list?
 Last year I approached Photojojo about getting a set of their external lenses for my Nexus 3 phone.
-As I blog and am taking photos more and more with my smart phone, I thought the lenses would improve my work.
+As I blog and am taking photos more and more with my smartphone, I thought the lenses would improve my work.
 The lenses are easy to use and connect to your phone via a magnetic sticker.
 All lenses come with lens caps and a magnetic key chain, making them easy for transport.
-Photojojo sells the entire set of lenses for $100.00 USD or $20.00 for the individual lenses.
 I love the Fisheye and 2x Zoom lens, but I recommend the whole set (Fish Eye, 2x Zoom, Wide Angle, Telephoto, Super Fish Eye and Polarized) if you can afford it.
 The photo quality of the lenses is fantastic, but the adhesive sticker is not always the best.
-If you are having problems keeping the lens on your phone, e-mail Photojojo and they will share with you a ton of user-created solutions.
+If you are having problems keeping the lens on your phone, e-mail Photojojo and they will share with you a tonne of user-created solutions.